 Well, alcohol actually boosts ketone production.
 We kid you not.
 Alcohol inhibits the formation of glycogen.
 This then leads to alcoholic hypoglycemia and subsequent ketosis to help meet your body's energy needs .
 However, this happens only with heavy and frequent drinkers.
 Note that we definitely don't recommend bingeing as a way to reach ketosis.

-The problem with ketosis and alcohol has nothing to do ketone production.
-Instead, it has to do with the slowing down of processes that make reaching keto goals difficult.
+Furthermore, the problem with ketosis and alcohol has nothing to do ketone production.
+Instead, it has all to do with the slowing down of processes that make reaching keto goals difficult.
 Remember, your goals are what matters on a keto diet.
 Anything that gets in the way of these goals poses a problem.
 Here's how exactly alcohol can cause problems with ketosis:

 - Impaired Metabolism: Alcohol inhibits fat oxidation and protein synthesis, both of which lead to weight gain.
 It also depletes and prevents glycogen from forming, which although increases ketone levels, leads to overeating and low energy.